VassilyDev/TSBridge/README.md

 This project is in development, and any contribution is appreciated.

 ## Usage
-Download the Windows application.
+Download the Windows application (.zip file).
 Copy the entire content of the archive in the "Plugins" directory of Train Simulator.
+You can launch the app directly from this folder or as a shortcut from the Desktop.

 ## Compatible Hardware
 The library has been tested on Arduino Uno/Micro/Mega.
+Other boards should be supported, as the Serial interface is user-configurable.

 ## Installation